 Dollar cost averaging is a fancy name applied to a simple investment concept: buying according to your established investment strategy as funds become available.

-I’ve recently written articles discussing the risks involved in trying to time the market (link to market timing piece & day trading piece).
-The obvious appeal of buy high, sell low isn’t always as attainable as investors would like to believe.
+I’ve recently written articles discussing the risks involved in trying to time the market (read more on this here).
+The obvious appeal of buy low, sell high isn’t always as attainable as investors would like to believe.
 A more reasonable alternative for common investors is buy high, buy low (and maximize holding periods).

 No consideration is paid to the level of market prices or prevailing trends.
 In effect, the strategy entails nothing more than investing money as you get it.
 The “averaging” aspect comes from instances of investors putting the same amount of money into the market at pre-determined time intervals, such as bi-weekly or bi-monthly to coincide with your pay periods.